Rik324/pinvegan-oldversion/README.md

 - Add fruits to your quote request
 - Fill out the quote request form with your contact information
 - Submit your request and receive a confirmation
+- Switch between English, Thai, and Chinese languages using the language selector

 ### Admin Interface